Italy

 • Fenocchio-Barolo

-Fenocchio Barolo 2020
+Fenocchio Barolo 2021

 Light garnet colour with a very perfumed nose of black cherry, stewed strawberries, roses, black licorice and a hint of cedar.
 The palate is dry, medium bodied with firm tannins and well-balanced acidity.
 The finish is quite long with lingering notes of black licorice.

-• Kupelwieser Alto Adige Pinot Grigio 2019
+Kupelwieser Alto Adige Chardonnay 2024

-Kupelwieser Alto Adige Pinot Grigio 2023
+Kupelwieser Alto Adige Pinot Grigio 2024

 From Italy’s northernmost, but highly acclaimed region of Alto Adige, one gets to experience the best of two worlds, with Mediterranean and Alpine climatic conditions coming into play.
 This wine shows crisp and refreshing Pinot Grigio handcrafted by award-winning winemaker Peter Zemmer.
 The grapes are sourced from vineyards on the valley floor of the ‘Lowlands’ of Alto Adige.
 Zemmer’s low-yield approach in the vineyards results in a complex, dry white wine which reveals flavors of citrus and pear with nuances of mineral, all showcased by a lengthy finish.